rdkcentral/aamp/AAMP-UVE-API.md

 ### setPlaybackRate( rate )
 - Supported UVE version 0.7 and above.
 - Change playback rate, supported speeds are given below
+- Returns true if setPlaybackRate has been performed.

 |Value |Description|
 |------|-----------|